Veterinary Technician Schools in Alabama

 Vet Tech Program Accreditation

-Although vet tech candidates can submit non-accredited programs to the Alabama State Board of Veterinary Medical Examiners (ASBVME) for approval, it is recommended to enroll in an accredited program for several reasons.
+Although vet tech candidates can submit non-accredited programs to the Alabama State Board of Veterinary Medical Examiners (ASBVME) for approval, enrolling in an accredited program is recommended for several reasons.
 First, graduating from a program accredited by the American Veterinary Medical Association’s (AVMA) program-approval body—the Committee on Veterinary Technician Education and Activities (CVTEA)—is a prerequisite to credentialing in most states.
 Second, it’s a possibility that a program which is not AVMA-accredited will not be approved by the ASBVME, therefore disqualifying the candidate from taking the Veterinary Technician National Examination (VTNE) and barring professional licensure.
 Therefore, seeking out AVMA-accredited programs is important.

 The CVTEA weighs the following 11 factors in its standards of accreditation: